Superradiant scattering of massive scalar field due to magnetically charged rotating black hole: Introduction

 In the context of modified gravity theories, charged BHs sourced by nonlinear electrodynamics (NED) have recently gained more significance given the advancement in astrophysical observations.
 This is due to the fact that astrophysical BHs are often surrounded by strong magnetic fields or immersed in a plasma medium.
 Largely, the NED-sourced BHs can be categorised into two classes: regular BH (RBH) and singular BH (which we refer to as simply BH).
-Originally initiated by Bardeen \cite{Bardeen1968}, there have been various proposals for RBHs since then \cite{Hayward:2005gi, Ayon-Beato:1998hmi, Fan:2016hvf} and have drawn much attention in recent times \cite{Riaz:2022rlx, Villani:2021lmo, Allahyari:2019jqz, Abdujabbarov:2016hnw}.
+Originally initiated by Bardeen \cite{Bardeen1968}, NED-sourced RBHs, like other RBHs, are free from curvature singularity, however, possess a coordinate singularity at the horizon in the usual manner (see \cite{Bambi:2023try} for further details).
+There have been various proposals over the years for RBHs since then \cite{Hayward:2005gi, Ayon-Beato:1998hmi, Fan:2016hvf} and have drawn much attention in recent times \cite{Riaz:2022rlx, Villani:2021lmo, Allahyari:2019jqz, Abdujabbarov:2016hnw}.
 However, their viability and stability remain subject to much debate \cite{Carballo-Rubio:2018pmi, Franzin:2022wai}.
 In the singular BH category, Einstein-Born-Infeld (EBI) \cite{Born:1934gh} and Einstein-Euler-Heisenberg (EEH) \cite{Yajima:2000kw, Breton:2019arv} spacetime have been actively studied over the years \cite{Breton:2003tk, Breton:2016qyf, Allahyari:2019jqz}, among others.
 Recently, Ghosh and Kumar \cite{Ghosh:2021clx} proposed a magnetically charged rotating BH (which we refer to as GK BH) utilizing the NED coupling to gravity.
 This BH has the same type of singularities as exhibited by Kerr BH.
 The shadow cast by this BH has been analyzed in \cite{Vagnozzi:2022moj}.
 Apart from the observational significance, this BH spacetime is closer to KN BH as compared to newly proposed, NED-motivated rotating RBHs \cite{Franzin:2022wai, Bambi:2013ufa}, therefore, could be a better playground for investigating the electromagnetic duality in the semiclassical process \cite{Deser:1996xp, Hawking:1995ap, Liu:2019smx}.
 This has particularly motivated us to study this GK BH spacetime.